Babugouda/docs/Transactions.md

+###
+## Global Transaction:
-Global Transaction: It is an application server managed transaction, allowing to work with different transactional resources (this might be two different database, database and message queue, etc)
+It is an application server managed transaction, allowing to work with different transactional resources (this might be two different database, database and message queue, etc)

+## Local Transaction
-Local Transaction is resource specific transaction (for example Oracle Transactions) and application server has nothing to do with them.
+It is resource specific transaction (for example Oracle Transactions) and application server has nothing to do with them.

-XA(eXtended Architecture) V/S Non-XA
+## XA(eXtended Architecture) V/S Non-XA
 https://sites.google.com/site/assignmentssolved/mca/semester4/mc0077/6
 An XA transaction, in the most general terms, is a "global transaction" that may span multiple resources.
 A non-XA transaction always involves just one resource.